Aoigan2k4/Inventory-Management-/README.md

 # Inventory Management Application
-Authors: Tran Ba Minh Huy, Changru Jia
+Authors: Tran Ba Minh Huy

 This project implements a user authentication and item-building system using Firebase Authentication and Firestore, along with a builder pattern for item creation.
 The system includes user registration, login, and item factory classes.